 |3:30pm – 4:30pm||Session 8||Managing infected lesions|

-Box Hill Hospital Melbourne;
+Senior Surgeon and Lecturer, Box Hill Hospital Melbourne

-General Surgeon and Lecturer, University of Melbourne
+General Surgeon and Lecturer, Royal Australian College of Surgeons

 Regular Tuition fee